akrasic/souschef/README.md

 Profile configuration is written inside `~/.souschef.yml` file and can be easily edited by hand if needed.

+# Note on TestKitchen
+Souschef uses a default template for TestKitchen `.kitchen.yaml`.
+If this doesn't fit your needs, please check the section on custimization and create your own `.kitchen.default.erb` template.

+If you are sporting Docker, DigitalOcean or any other TestKitchen driver please follow these steps to make it into your newly generated cookbook:

+**Create testkitchen directory for your profile** Assuming that your will be using this for the "default" profile, but adjust
+accordingly:

+`mkdir -p ~/.souschef/default/testkitchen/`

+**Create your new ERB driver configuration**
+To differentiate between drivers, TestKitchen template filename has the following format: kitchen.DRIVER.yml
+If you want to use your own Docker TestKitchen configuration please create following file and populate it with a valid YAML syntax.

+`vim ~/.souschef/default/testkitchen/kitchen.docker.erb`

+**Create your new cookbook using TestKitchen Docker tempalte** `souschef --cookbook mycb --testkitchen docker`

+Souschef will create following  standard `.kitchen.yml` file and `.kitchen.local.yml` holding your Docker configuration.

 # Customization

 When creating a cookbook, Souschef will look first if a custom directory for the